ArtP1/Kotlin_Intro/README.md

 ## Getting Started

-To get started with Kotlin, you need to have the Kotlin compiler installed on your machine.
-You can download and install the compiler from the official Kotlin website (https://kotlinlang.org/).
-Additionally, Kotlin can be used with various Integrated Development Environments (IDEs) such as IntelliJ IDEA, Android Studio, and Eclipse.
+To start coding in Kotlin, you need to set up your development environment.
+Here are the steps:

+  1. Install the latest version of the Java Development Kit ([JDK](https://www.oracle.com/java/technologies/downloads/)) if you haven't already.
+  2. Install an Integrated Development Environment (IDE) of [IntelliJ IDEA](https://www.jetbrains.com/idea/), which includes built-in Kotlin support.

 **Once Installed & IntelliJ has been launched:**
   1. Click `Get from VCS`